cerc-io/watcher-ts/packages/graph-node/README.md

   * For comparing queries in a range of blocks:

-    * Config file should have the names of queries to be fired.
+    * Config file should have the names of queries to be fired along with the corresponding entity names.

       ```toml
       [queries]
         queryDir = "../graph-test-watcher/src/gql/queries"
+        [queries.names]
+          author = "Author"
-        names = [
+          blog = "Blog"
-          "author",
-          "blog"
-        ]
       ```

+      The queries will be fired if the corresponding entities are updated.

     * Run the CLI: